 Healthy July 4th Recipes: Entrees

+Pot lucks and pasta go hand in hand.
 A new and clean recipe for an old favorite.
 This is the #1 dish I got asked to #makehealthy.
 So, this gluten-free, vegetarian, and healthy Mac & Cheese recipe came into existence!
+Butternut squash, almond milk and chicken broth make the best sauce ever to complete this dish.
 A must-try if you ask me.

 Look no further.
 This will be the best homemade burger to ever hit your grill.
+Topped with smashed avocado, this burger hits the spot every time.
 No need for fireworks.
 The explosive flavor is right here.

 So good they can make any wing-hater have a change of heart.
 How do I know?
 That was me before I made this recipe.
-The fresh greek yogurt ranch dip is good enough to eat without the wings.
+The fresh Greek yogurt ranch dip is good enough to eat without the wings.
+And it goes so well with slices of cucumber and fresh grape tomatoes.
+Awesome taste in every bite.
 Need I say more?

 Healthy July 4th Recipes: Desserts

 Blueberries reach their peak right around the 4th of July so we must take advantage!
+Berry season is the best, right?
 Fresh blueberries are plump, juicy, and hold the pie filling better after baking.
 This blueberry pie is healthy because I use clean and organic ingredients.

 So easy, so luscious and you can easily replace the topping to your liking.
 Cherries are rich in anti-inflammatory compounds and antioxidants.
-Very festive, too!
+You gotta love festive desserts, especially healthy and sweet treats!
 You can even top it off with a luxurious drizzle of dark chocolate for an extra kick.

 What Is a Good Dish to Take to a Potluck Dinner?

 When it all comes down to it, there are a few factors that make a dish favorable for potluck dinners.
 It should be easily reheated, simple and quick to make, and something impressive!
-For instance, you’ll become quite memorable with these Skinny Beef Enchiladas.
+For instance, you'll become quite memorable with these Skinny Beef Enchiladas.
+Olives, black beans and Jack cheese.
+LOVE it!
 (You can also make them in a keto-friendly version and I’ve added tips to prevent them from sogging up before you reach the party).

 Ultimately, I hope you can take the holiday to enjoy your friends, family, good food and, of course, our nation’s independence!